 Extranormal Institute: The Court.
 Virtually everyone inside it is some manner of bizarre, or related to people who are.
 There seem to be a few baseline Muggles but they typically have oddities in their jobs, like Eglamore being a Dragon Hunter.

 The bridge to Gillitie Forest.
-It's wide enough to not be immediately dangerous unless people walking on it do something unusually stupid, and it lacks railing, since any shadow cast on it would allow the Glass-Eyed Men to cross it at night.
+It's wide enough to not be immediately dangerous unless people walking on it do something unusually stupid, but it does lack railing, since any shadow cast on it would allow the Glass-Eyed Men to cross it.

 Wizarding School: The court is a subversion.
 Even though magic occurs on school grounds, the court considers any and all phenomena as scientific.